Yuan-Meng/personal_website_2.0/content/posts/ml_infra_interviews/index.md

 For model training, we need to stitch together (features $\mathbf{x}$, label $y$) pairs for each impression, or at least impressions we sample.
 Labels come from event logging and features can be obtained in 2 ways:

 - **Forward logging**: When we log an engagement event, we can also log its features.
 If we must log all events (e.g., for ads) but don't have space for all their features, we can use a separate logging job to record features for only a fraction of impressions.
 The advantage is that forward logging mitigates online-offline discrepancies in feature values.
 The downside is that when you have new features, you must wait X days to get X days of training data with all features.
 If X is large (e.g., 90 days), it hurts velocity.
 - **Backfill**: As mentioned, some features are fetched from the Feature Store while others are computed on the fly.
 If we can find the correct feature values at {{< sidenote "impression time" >}}Prediction time is more accurate, but not usually logged and available for join.{{< /sidenote >}}, then we can join them with labels (e.g., on `impression_id`) to build training data.
 The pro is that we don't need to wait for forward logging.
-The downside is that even the most experienced engineers can suffer from data leakage by joining "future" feature values --- values computed after the impression time --- with that impression's label.
+The downside is that even the most experienced engineers can suffer from {{< sidenote "data leakage" >}}I've witnessed an entire team's scope gone because the engineer who was supposed to lead their "flagship" model joined features with labels incorrectly and the model performance flopped...
+Then the project was handed over to an engineer on the sister team, who shifted the join date and delivered the model in a few weeks. {{< /sidenote >}} by joining "future" feature values --- values computed after the impression time --- with that impression's label.
 See this [blogpost](https://towardsdatascience.com/point-in-time-correctness-in-real-time-machine-learning-32770f322fb1/) for a cautionary example.

 To debug model performance issues, we need the full (features $\mathbf{x}$, prediction $\hat{y}$, label $y$) triads in order to examine how much model evaluation metrics (computed on ($\hat{y}$, $y$) pairs) change if we tweak the current problematic model or use another model to make predictions.